sbt tips and tricks

 Summary

-While none of these is a discovery, I think it might be useful to someone who just started using sbt.
-If you know about some other nice-to-know let me know in the comments!
+While none of these is a discovery, I think it might be useful to someone who has just started using sbt.
+If you know about some other nice-to-know tips let me know in the comments!

 Update 18.06.17 — added Task run in fork.